By Photographer Patrick J. Endres

 WHEN IS THE BEST TIME OF YEAR?

 Aurora activity is directly connected with solar storm activity on the surface of the sun.
 Therefore, being aware of this will help determine the optimal times for viewing the most active aurora displays.
 According to SpaceWeather.com, statistically speaking, March is the most geomagnetically active month of the year; October is a close second.
 Although the reasons why are not fully understood, there is no doubt that equinoxes favor auroras.
-This graph from their website plots geomagnetic activity per month.
-Remember however, that times of year that have less storms and more clear skies can be equally, if not more, productive from a statistical perspective also.
+The data from their website plots geomagnetic activity per month, which is overlaid with the cloudiness factor in the diagram below taken from my eBook.
+Remember however, that clear skies can be equally, if not more, productive from a statistical perspective also.

 AURORA BOREALIS FORECASTS